How I Open and Review Pull Requests

 Consider doing a PR demo for the reviewer

 I've done this for the past couple of years when something is complex enough that it warrants a walk-through.
-Divulving details like decision decisions and architeture while showing how something is used can make review a lot easier for the reviewer.
+Details like design decisions and architeture are sometimes best suited for a real-time conversation.